openebs-archive/openebs-docs/docs/configurepools.md

 In 0.8.0 , day2 operations are not supported.
 The day2 operations are under active development.
 See [cStor roadmap](docs/next/cstor.html#cstor-roadmap) for more details.

-**Note:** *All pools created using 0.8.1 will receive the pool exapansion capabilities when those features are available in future releases.*
+**Note:** *All pools created using 0.8.1 will receive the pool expansion capabilities when those features are available in future releases.*

 <br>